OpenSource-It1/discord-music-and-radio-bot/README.md

 }
 ```

-**Another warning, please do not mess with the config.json file inside the Config folder.**
+**Please do not mess with the config.json file inside the Config folder.**

 After you have finished editing the botconfig.json file, edit the .env file: